MikkelSchubert/adapterremoval/README.md

     $ AdapterRemoval --file1 reads_1.fq --basename output_single --trimns --trimqualities --gzip

-Since --gzip and --basename is specified, the trimmed FASTQ reads are written to 'output_single.truncated.gz', the dicarded FASTQ reads are written to 'output_single.discarded.gz', and settings and summary statistics are written to 'output_single.settings'.
+Since --gzip and --basename is specified, the trimmed FASTQ reads are written to 'output_single.truncated.gz', the discarded FASTQ reads are written to 'output_single.discarded.gz', and settings and summary statistics are written to 'output_single.settings'.

 Note that by default, AdapterRemoval does not require a minimum number of bases overlapping with the adapter sequence, before reads are trimmed.
 This may result in an excess of very short (1 - 3 bp) 3' fragments being falsely identified as adapter sequences, and trimmed.
 This behavior may be changed using the --minadapteroverlap option, which allows the specification of a minimum number of bases (excluding Ns) that must be aligned to carry trimming.
 For example, use --minadapteroverlap 3 to require an overlap of at least 3 bp.